 “The zero state, where nothing exists but anything is possible.
 Everyone has a lens through which they view the world [… ] you will use a new lens to dissolve all other lenses.
 And once you succeed, you’ll be at the place I call zero limits.” – from ‘Zero Limits’ by Joe Vitale

-Below, is a Zoom talk I gave to the the Bridge to Wellbeing group on 9 July 2020, which gives a basic introduction to Ho’oponopono.
+Below, is an audio version of a Zoom talk I gave to the the Bridge to Wellbeing group on 9 July 2020, which gives a basic introduction to Ho’oponopono.
 This version of the original video is audio only and edited to protect the privacy of attendees.
 However, the other people you will hear commenting, are Roger, Lyn, Suzy, and Jen.
+(Jen’s testimony at the end, to the effectiveness of Ho’oponopono, is particularly worth listening to).